dneuge/xprc-server-plugin-c/README.md

 Apart from potential copyright/license violations the quality of AI output is doubtful and generally requires more effort to be reviewed and cleaned/fixed than actually contributing original work.
 Contributors will be asked to confirm and permanently record compliance with these guidelines.

+## Acknowledgements

+X-Plane is a registered trademark of Austin Meyer and Aerosoft.